Lavender is a plant native to many regions throughout the Mediterranean. It has a very long and colorful history that goes back to the Old World.

 If the plant succumbs to root rot, your only option will be to remove the plant and then cut off the affected roots.

-These are just a few things that you should know about growing the lavender in the best possible manner.
-As long as you follow these tips, your lavender plant will grow to its maximum height!
+These are just a few things that you should know about caring for your lavender plants.
+As long as you follow these tips, your lavender plant should grow to its maximum height!

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.